Susan

 Thrity Umrigar wrote a nuanced and sensitive exploration of the Indian employer-servant relationship in The Space Between Us, but sad to say, her latest novel Honor displays little of that nuance or sensitivity.
 There are two women at the center...

-A Wimsey century, but not in cricket
+A Wimsey century, cricket and all

 At times of tension one returns to the old, familiar, and comforting, and so it was that I spent the early part of 2022 re-reading Terry Pratchett and Dorothy Sayers.
 Sayers was born in 1897, and her first detective novel...